 Do you think of tropical forests as faraway places that have nothing to do with your daily life?
 Think again.
-You rely on forests more than you know.
+You rely on these amazing places more than you know.

-Many of the Western medicines that we use today are derived from plants found in tropical forests.
-Medications to treat or cure inflammation, rheumatism, diabetes, muscle tension, surgical complications, malaria, heart conditions, skin diseases, arthritis, glaucoma, and hundreds of other maladies, come from forest plants.
+Many of the medicines prescribed by doctors today are derived from plants found in tropical forests.
+Medications to treat or cure inflammation, rheumatism, diabetes, muscle tension, malaria, heart conditions, skin diseases, arthritis, glaucoma, and hundreds of other illnesses, all come from tropical plants.

-Tropical forests yield some of the most beautiful and valuable woods in the world, such as teak, mahogany, rosewood, balsa, sandalwood, and countless lesser-known species.
-These woods surround us at home and in offices in the form of furniture, cabinets, paneling, and more.
-But only recently has the industrialized world realized the limits to timber extraction.
-Just like agriculture, logging can either nurture or destroy an ecosystem.
-It is up to us to support environmentally responsible logging and promote smarter wood production and consumption around the world.
+Tropical forests yield some of the most beautiful timber in the world, such as teak, mahogany, rosewood, balsa, and sandalwood.
+These wood products surround us at home and in offices in the form of furniture, cabinets, paneling, and more.
+But just like farming, logging can either nurture or destroy an ecosystem.
+That’s why it’s up to all of us—companies, consumers, and forest communities—to support more responsible timber production.

 Cleaning, cosmetics, and more

-A whopping 30 percent of the world’s forests has been destroyed, while another 20 percent has been degraded (and most of the rest has been fragmented, leaving only about 15 percent intact).
+Scientists have recently warned that carbon emissions from tropical deforestation are far higher than previously thought and have actually doubled in the last two decades—and continue to rise.
 Our world is facing the greatest extinction crisis since the fall of the dinosaurs some 65 million years ago.
-The future of many of Earth's plants and animals—and hundreds of human cultures—will be determined within the next few decades.
-Because we are so dependent on the forest's great bounty, we need to act responsibly, be good stewards of the Earth's tropical forests, and do all we can to ensure that forests—and their many gifts—are around for future generations.
+The future of many of Earth’s plants and animals will be determined within the next few decades.
+Because we are so dependent on nature’s great bounty, we need to act responsibly, be good stewards of the Earth’s tropical forests, and do all we can to ensure that forests—and their many gifts—are around for future generations.